anotherAsad/AdvancedComputerSystems/Project4/readme.md

 We implement an N-ary tree to aid encoding and search/scan operations on the given column.
 We also implement integer compression techniques like delta and Huffman encoding to reduce SSD footprint.<br>

-Due to some optimizations considering low-cardinality columns, our on-disk size of the compressed file is`405 MB`, which beats the **WinRAR's best compression option** of `475 MB` by ~15%, it also boasts two methods for search/scan, one for extremely low lookup latency, and the other for small main memory footprint.
+Due to some optimizations considering low-cardinality columns, our on-disk size of the compressed file is`405 MB`, which beats the **WinRAR's best compression option** of `475 MB` by ~15%.
+It also boasts two methods for search/scan, one for extremely low lookup latency, and the other for small main memory footprint.

 The project also makes use of multi-threading and SIMD to speed up encoding and lookup operations respectively.